Frequently Asked Questions (FAQs)

 What is the point of participating in an IFC chapter at SDSU?

-Participating in an IFC chapter at SDSU has many advantages.
-From joining a built-in support system on campus, to making SDSU’s campus of 35,000+ students feel smaller, to joining a network of alumni dedicated to helping a new member advance, to developing leadership skills, joining Greek Life at SDSU can help to make your college experience worthwhile and unforgettable.
+There’s no one right reason to join an IFC fraternity, because membership in IFC at SDSU has many advantages!
+From joining a built-in support system on campus, to making SDSU’s campus of 35,000+ students feel smaller, to joining a network of alumni dedicated to helping a new member advance, to developing leadership skills, to serving the local community, joining Greek Life at SDSU can help to make your college experience worthwhile and unforgettable.

-When does IFC Recruitment start? + When should I fill out the IFC Recruitment Registration Form?
+When does IFC Rush start? + When should I fill out the IFC Registration Form?

 What are common words used in the Greek or IFC community, specifically at SDSU?